FPGAArcade/replay_webdocs/docs/guide/vidor/accessories.md

 Be aware, audio over HDMI is not supported.
 :::

-Be aware that cores for the FPGA Arcade are written to replciate the original hardware as closely as possible, this includes the output video signal.
+Be aware that cores for the FPGA Arcade are written to replicate the original hardware as closely as possible, this includes the output video signal.
 The cores are intended to work with analogue connections e.g. Composite, Scart or VGA.